joshbegley/nyt-latest/previous.md

 `The administration immediately petitioned a court to allow the United States to continue imposing stiff tariffs.`\
 https://nytimes.com/2025/05/29/business/trump-tariffs-trade-strategy.html

-**United Airlines Will Return to JFK Through a Deal With JetBlue**\
+**United Airlines Will Return to J.F.K.
+Through a Deal With JetBlue**\
-`The partnership comes after Newark airport, where United has a big hub, suffered long delays because of air traffic control problems.`\
+`The partnership comes after Newark’s airport, where United has a big hub, suffered long delays because of air traffic control problems.`\
 https://nytimes.com/2025/05/29/business/united-airlines-jetblue-jfk-newark.html

 **At This N.Y.C.
 Sumo Club, ‘Everybody Gets Thrown’**\